 The cost of mediation is $125 per party per session.
 This is subsidised, with the majority of the cost being covered by the State Government.

-If a mediation session is cancelled within three business days of the appointed time, a cancellation fee of $900 (the full cost of mediation) will be apply to the party that cancelled and their $125 mediation fee will not be refunded.
+If a mediation session is cancelled within 48 hours of the appointed time, a cancellation fee of $1000 (the full cost of mediation) will apply to the party that cancelled and their $125 mediation fee will not be refunded.

 The benefits of mediation include: